 The amazing thing about not knowing what to do with your life is that you can do whatever you want!
 It’s so freeing.
 You can write a book, write a movie, be a counselor; advocate for an oppressed, victimized, or minority group; work with kids, work with animals, work with the elderly, learn to make or build something, be crafty, be YOU.

 It can be your job.
 It can be your side hustle.
 It can be on a volunteer basis.
 It can be your hobby that no one knows about but you.

 The best way to find out is to do.
 What do you care about?
 What gives you light?
 What are your values?
 Think about options that tick those boxes and find a way to incorporate it into your life.
 It may require a bit of sacrifice and rearranging of priorities, but it’s well worth it.
-I had to cut down on video games to make room for more writing.
+I had to cut down on video games to make time for working out and writing.
 I do not regret it.
 We make time for the things we care about most.
 This is worth the space on your agenda!

 If you’re still not sure what answers those questions, then try some things!
 What are your friends into?
 Can you try it out with them at a class or workshop?
 Can they introduce it to you and teach you about it?
-Look into niche subreddits on Reddit and see what it’s like to get into gardening or woodworking or video editing.
-It might draw your attention in more, or you might realize it’s not for you at all.
+Look into it online and see what it’s like to get into gardening or woodworking or video editing–whatever your interest it.
+It might draw you in more, or you might realize it’s not for you at all.